How To Deal With An Absent Sponsor

 “I don’t know what happened,” he confided to me afterwards.
 “I know he’s difficult to get hold of, but he did say he’d be attending.”

 Unfortunately, many project managers find that working with their sponsor is less than ideal.
 People in the project sponsor role tend to be senior managers with many other draws on their time.
 Your project isn’t always the top of their list of tasks, and you could find it difficult to get any time with them to discuss their plans and expectations for the project.

 But we need project sponsors.
-They approve the budget, they solve problems, they make decisions about changes and they advise on what else is happening in the company so that we can make amendments to our plans accordingly.
+They are essential when it comes to approving project expenses, they solve problems, they make decisions about changes and they advise on what else is happening in the company so that we can make amendments to our plans accordingly.
 Without a project sponsor, who is the ultimate authority for making decisions?
 How will we know if we’re doing the right things and delivering what they want from the project?

 If you have a barely-there relationship with your project sponsor, here’s some advice for how you can handle the potential lack of direction on your project.

 First, work out where your sponsor is.
 Why isn’t he or she coming to meetings, returning phone calls or responding to emails?
 It could be because your sponsor is too busy with other work or with sponsoring too many projects.
 Maybe they are changing jobs and don’t see the need to be interested in your project any more.
 There are lots of reasons why your project sponsor could be taking a back seat.
 Here are several types of sponsors to look out for.